How to Improve Your Resume

 I suggest that you work on improving your resume first.
 Don't let HR do all the work in deciphering your poorly worded and poorly constructed resume.

 Make it so easy to scan and read that HR will find it a joy to scan your achievements and job experiences.

 The first thing you need to learn is that your resume is not all about you.
 Well, it is, but you need to highlight your skills and strengths.

-In addition, you also need to highlight your achievements and job experiences that is inline with the position you want to get.
+In addition, you also need to highlight your achievements and job experiences that are inline with the position you want to get.